A Master's Student displaying a prototype light fixture

 Our rigorous curriculum balances structure and autonomy.

-Spanning two semesters over the course of one year, the MA program will introduce you to foundational design principles, approaches, theories, and tools that are essential to designing for interactions.
-Each semester consists of thoughtfully-aligned seminars, studios, and labs that equip you with important knowledge and skills that enable you to effectively and ethically practice design.
-Despite designers typically working in service of others and responding to specific prompts, our MA courses provide you ample autonomy in directing your individual work within project parameters.
-We take this approach because we recognize the importance of your individual interests and strive to support you as you chart your personal path and define your design “voice”.
-Given that CMU is a liberal arts research university, students may also appreciate pursuing research opportunities with faculty and taking courses across campus to broaden and deepen their education.
+Spanning two semesters over one year, the MA program introduces you to foundational design principles, approaches, theories, and tools that are essential to designing for interactions.
+Each semester comprises thoughtfully aligned seminars, studios, and labs that equip you with important knowledge and skills to effectively and ethically practice design.
+While designers typically work in service of others in response to specific prompts, courses in our MA program provide ample autonomy to direct your individual work within project parameters.
+We take this approach because we recognize the importance of your individual interests and your desire to chart your personal path and define your design “voice”.
+CMU is recognized worldwide for its focus on research, and The School of Design nurtures that culture.
+As a student in our MA program, you’ll have opportunities to pursue innovative, multidisciplinary research opportunities with faculty.
+In addition, if time permits, you may also take courses across campus to broaden and deepen your education.

 Our MA equips you with a solid foundation in design that enables you to confidently take your next steps.